malmaud/TensorFlow.jl/joss_paper/paper.md

 In most TensorFlow bindings, these must be specified manually resulting in a lot of code that includes duplicate information such as
 `x = tf.placeholder(tf.float32, name="x")` or they are defaulted to an uninformative value such as `Placeholder_1`.
 In TensorFlow.jl, prefixing a lexical block (such as a `function` or a `begin` block) with the `@tf` macro will cause the `name` parameter on all operations occurring on the right-hand side of an assignment to be filled in using the left-hand side.
 For example, the TensorFlow.jl equivalent of the above example is  `@tf x = placeholder(Float32)`.
-Note how `x` is named only once.
+Note how `x` is named only once instead of twice, as is redundantly required in the Python example.
 Since all nodes in the computational graph can automatically be assigned the same name as the corresponding Julia variable with no additional labor from TensorFlow.jl users, users get for free more intuitive debugging and graph visualisation.

 Another example of the use of Julia's metaprogramming is in the automatic generation of Julia code for each operation defined by the official TensorFlow C implementation (for example, convolutions of two TensorFlow tensors).